 If there are inconsistencies in the type of work recommended, or if you are concerned that the companies may be recommending unnecessary treatment, consider getting an independent damp specialist to assess your home.

-An independent damp specialist will have no vested interest in recommending unnecessary work, so can give you an unbiased opinion on what kind of remedial treatment is necessary - however the report could cost between £100 and £750.
+An independent damp specialist will have no vested interest in recommending unnecessary work, so should be able to give you an unbiased opinion on what kind of remedial treatment is necessary – however the report could cost between £100 and £750.

-Most companies offer a guarantee - find out what's included in the price or available at an extra cost.
+Most companies offer a guarantee – make sure you find out what's included in the price or available at an extra cost.
 Property Care Association members may also offer an additional insurance-backed guarantee that will cover you if the company goes bust.

 Generally, a damp-proof course should look after itself.
-However, you can avoid causing problems by ensuring the external ground level remains 150mm (6in) below it, not bridging it with internal or external coats of plaster, and ensuring it's repaired if damaged by any building alterations.
+However, you can avoid repeat problems by ensuring the external ground level remains 150mm (6in) below the damp-proof course, not bridging it with internal or external coats of plaster and making sure it's quickly repaired if damaged by any building alterations.

 Under the Consumer Rights Act, a service should be provided using ‘reasonable care and skill’.
-As the new damp-proof course work was unnecessary, the company that installed it has failed to use reasonable care and skill, and is therefore in breach of contract.
-However, you will need to prove this is the case - this is usually done by involving an expert agreed upon by you and the company to assess whether the work was necessary.
+If your new damp-proof course work was unnecessary, the company that installed it has failed to use reasonable care and skill, and is therefore in breach of contract.
+To make a claim, you will need to prove this is the case.
+This is usually done by asking an independent expert agreed upon by you and the company to assess whether the work was necessary.